Kite1219/linguagpt/README.md

 - ✨ Clean, modern UI with dark theme
 - 🌍 Support for 35+ languages
 - 🤖 Powered by OpenAI GPT-4o-mini for accurate translations
+- 📖 **NEW!** Oxford Dictionary integration with "Show More" button
+  - Word definitions, pronunciation, and examples
+  - Multiple senses and usage labels
+  - Direct links to Oxford Learner's Dictionary
+  - Available for English words only
 - 🎭 Smooth animations with Framer Motion
 - 📱 Fully responsive design
 - 🔄 Language swap functionality
 - 📋 Copy to clipboard feature
 - 🔍 Searchable language selection modal
+- 🧪 Development test interface for dictionary features

 ## Tech Stack